citp/privacy-policy-historical/e/eu/eur/eurail.com.md

-> *The following text is extracted and transformed from the eurail.com privacy policy that was archived on 2013-12-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131225002951id_/http%3A//www.eurail.com/terms-and-conditions/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eurail.com privacy policy that was archived on 2014-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140629013751id_/http%3A//www.eurail.com/terms-and-conditions/privacy-policy) for the most accurate reproduction.*

-# Privacy and Cookie Policy
+# Privacy and Cookie Policy | Eurail.com

 At Eurail.com, we are committed to protecting the online privacy of visitors to our website.
 This policy applies only to the website and online services provided by Eurail.com.
 The purpose of this policy is to inform you about the types of information we gather about you when you visit our website, how we may use that information, and how we disclose it to third parties.

 Eurail.com adheres to and is in compliance with the Safe Harbor Privacy Principles developed in coordination with the European Union’s Directive on Data Protection and the U.S. Department of Commerce.

-**Topics on this page**

-  * Information that we collect ↓
+Information that we collect
-  * How we use the information we collect ↓
+How we use the information we collect
-  * Disclosure of information to third parties ↓
+Disclosure of information to third parties
-  * Security of the information we collect ↓
+Security of the information we collect
-  * Accuracy of the information we collect ↓
+Accuracy of the information we collect

 ### Information that we collect